hypergraphql/hypergraphql/sources/tutorial.md

 ## Service 3: Geopolitical Ontology file + HGQL services 1 & 2

-Finally, we define the last HyperGraphQL instance, which employs some extra RDF data from FAO Geopolitical Ontology and links all three data sources together.
-In the configuration file we specify the references to both previously defined HyperGraphQL services of type `HGraphQLService` and exposed at URL, respectively, `http://localhost:8081/graphql` and `http://localhost:8082/graphql`.
-The third service of type `LocalModelSPARQLService` is defined as the one involved in the case of AGROVOC, and references the local file `fao.ttl`, again in turtle format.
+Finally, we define the last HyperGraphQL instance, which employs some extra RDF data from the Geopolitical Ontology and links all three data sources together.
+In the configuration file we specify the references to both previously defined HyperGraphQL instances of type `HGraphQLService` and exposed with URLs `http://localhost:8081/graphql` and `http://localhost:8082/graphql`, respectively.
+The third service of type `LocalModelSPARQLService` is defined analogically to the the case of AGROVOC, with a reference to a local file `fao.ttl`, again in turtle format.

 ```json
 {